rsingla92/kidneyUS/index.md

 The data and code that are made available are under the CC BY-NC-SA license.
 Data may not be used for commercial purposes.
 Due to accessibility and privacy terms, registration is required for manual verification prior to the release of data.

 ### Access
-Please complete the registration form at this link: [https://ubc.ca1.qualtrics.com/jfe/form/SV_1TfBnLm1wwZ9srk]([url](https://ubc.ca1.qualtrics.com/jfe/form/SV_1TfBnLm1wwZ9srk))
+Please complete the registration form at this link: [https://ubc.ca1.qualtrics.com/jfe/form/SV_1TfBnLm1wwZ9srk](https://ubc.ca1.qualtrics.com/jfe/form/SV_1TfBnLm1wwZ9srk)

+Upon registering, your submission will be reviewed manually.
+After review, an email will be sent to you with relevant links.

 ### Code and Trained Models
-Relevant code for masking, cropping data, reading and processing summary statistics of labels, pre-trained models and additional helper code is available at: [https://github.com/rsingla92/kidneyUS]([url](https://github.com/rsingla92/kidneyUS))
+Relevant code for masking, cropping data, reading and processing summary statistics of labels, pre-trained models and additional helper code is available at: [https://github.com/rsingla92/kidneyUS](https://github.com/rsingla92/kidneyUS)

 ### Citation
 Singla R, Ringstrom C, Hu G, Lessoway V, Reid J, Nguan C, Rohling R. The open kidney ultrasound data set. arXiv preprint arXiv:2206.06657.
 2022 Jun 14.

 ### Support or Contact
-For additional information, or to report errors in the data, please contact us at rsingla [at] ece [dot] ubc [dot] ca
+For additional information, or to report errors in the data, please contact us at rsingla92 [at] gmail [dot] com

 ### Errata